zio/zio/docs/datatypes/contextual/index.md

 1. **Building Dependency Graph** — Assume we have several services with their dependencies, and we need a way to compose and wiring up these dependencies and create the dependency graph of our application. `ZLayer` is a ZIO solution for this problem, it allows us to build up the whole application dependency graph.

 2. **Dependency Propagation** — When we write an application, our application has a lot of dependencies.
 We need a way to provide implementations and feeding and propagating all dependencies throughout the whole application.
 We can solve the propagation problem by using _ZIO environment_.

+This formulation of Module Pattern is _the way_ ZIO manages dependencies between application components, giving extreme power in terms of compositionality and offering the capability to easily change different implementations.
+This is particularly useful during _testing_ and _mocking_.

 ZIO has a full solution to dependency injection problem.
 By using ZLayer and ZIO environment we can solve the propagation and wire-up problems in dependency injection.
 But it doesn't necessary to use it, we can still use things like [Guice](https://github.com/google/guice) with ZIO, or we might like to use [izumi distage](https://izumi.7mind.io/distage/index.html) solution for dependency injection.